-Resources The amount of resources allocated to the resource pool.
+Resources The amount of resources allocated to the resource group.

-- Click OK to create the resource pool.
+- Click OK to create the resource group.

-- On the Resource Pool Management page, find the resource pool that you want to modify and click Modify in the Actions column.
+- On the Resource Groups page, find the resource group that you want to modify and click Modify in the Actions column.

 - Modify the Query Type or Resources parameter.

 - Click OK.

 Bind or unbind a user